BDuong0/KomiLandingPage/README.md

 Project Notes (mainly for me)
 - Images used in this project are mixture of downloaded images and image links.
-    - First half of me working through this project, I used downloaded images files, but as the amount of images I need got larger I decided to use image links.
+    - For the first half of the time spent working through this project, I used downloaded images files, but as the amount of images I need got larger I decided to use image links.
 - Inpirations behind this landing page
     - Nike.com
     - Goblin Slayer Anime Landing Page
     - Naruto Anime Landing Page
     - Amazon product reviews
     - fandom.com (fan wiki platform)
+- The "src/assets/bg_imgs" that I have is, because when I'm working with my module bundler, Parcel, it does weird things like not allowing me to build my code without creating file paths that I don't even need in the first place.